 FHA or Conventional Loan Refinanced into a VA Loan for California Veterans

 This has been big and getting bigger.
 Especially in “high cost” areas like Orange county, Los Angeles county, San Francisco, Marin, Alameda, and other high cost counties.
 Veterans who have Jumbo or High Balance Conventional loans but have little equity in their home have been shut out of the latest low interest rate refinance boom.
-For example, a California Veteran with a 6% fixed rate on a $600,000 loan in Orange County, CA, where the home is worth only $600,000, or even $700,000, cannot refinance into a new Conventional loan.
+For example, a California Veteran with a 5% fixed rate on a $700,000 loan in Orange County, CA, where the home is worth only $780,000, cannot refinance into a new Conventional loan without PMI or severe interest rate adjustments for FICO scores below 700.
 Even worse, if the Veteran has 1st and 2nd mortgage and wants to combine them, High Balance Conforming guidelines are even more restrictive.
-For loans over $453,100, the borrower may have a difficult time combining 1st and 2nd mortgage over 60% loan to value.
-But VA allows this up to 100% loan to value up to a county’s 100% financing limit.
-In Orange County, the limit is $679,650 in 2018.
-It is important to know your countys 100% Financing Limit for VA loans in California.
+For standard Conventional loans, the borrower may have a difficult time combining 1st and 2nd mortgage over 75% loan to value.
+But VA allows this up to 90% loan to value and with no loan limit. up to a county’s 100% financing limit.

 VA considers any refinance out of a non VA loan into a VA loan to be a “cash out” refinance even if there is no cash actually going back to the borrower.
-But there are some “niche” VA lenders who follow the VA guideline, which allows for a 100% refinance from Conventional to VA.
 Make sure you are talking to a California VA loan expert when trying to refinance Conventional loan into a VA loan.

-VA does allow cash to go back to the Veteran, but as mentioned before, most lenders cap out at 90%.
-However, there are some direct VA lenders who follow VA guidelines very closely and do not have “overlays”, which are restrictions to standard VA guidelines.
-It is possible to get a VA loan up to 100% of the property’s value and get cash out even with a FICO score as low as 500.
-Whether you need 90% or 100% of your property’s value, the fact that you can refinance at a low 30 year fixed rate, not have mortgage insurance, and would be potentially consolidating high interest debts is something to consider.
+VA does allow cash to go back to the Veteran, but as mentioned before, up to 90% of the property value.
+Whether you need 90% or just something above 80% of your property value, the fact that you can refinance at a low 30 year fixed rate, not have mortgage insurance, and would be potentially consolidating high interest debts is something to consider.
 Your California VA lender should be able to prepare custom loan scenarios giving you a complete breakdown of your options, as well as a side by side analysis of your current loan as it compares to a VA refinance.